nikola-kovacevic/nest-cache-layer/README.md

 App exposes two GET routes for interacting with the cache:

 - `http://localhost:3000/clear-cache` where you can clear Redis cache
-- `http://localhost:3000/item/:id` where you can read random values from cache
+- `http://localhost:3000/item/:id` where you can read immediate random values first generated then from cache
-- `http://localhost:3000/slow-item/:id` where you can read random values from cache
+- `http://localhost:3000/slow-item/:id` on first call it takes 5 secs to get the value, after that it is read from cache without TTl
+- `http://localhost:3000/slow-ttl-item/:id` on first call it takes 5 secs to get the value, after that it is read from cache with 10 sec TTl